garrandall/popular-music-data/tracks/the-fanatic-felony.md

 Disc jockeys and discos
 TV guide, magazines
 Videos, tape machines
-I am the fanatic, ohh
+I am the fanatic, oh
 The fanatic

 I like movies and rock shows